bloomapi/node-freerdp/README.md

     session.connect();

-Example of writing a current session screenshot to a png
+Example of writing a current session screenshot to a png and pasting text

 Install extra dependency for example with `npm install canvas`